gavindidrichsen/bolt_dynamic_inventory/docs/how-to/use_orbstack_bolt_inventory_as_a_gem.md

 First, refer to the [Environment Setup Guide](setup_environment.md) and then accordingly configure [direnv](https://direnv.net), [rbenv](https://github.com/rbenv/rbenv), ruby, and [orbstack](https://docs.orbstack.dev).

-Then, isolate your ruby environment so that you don't accidentally corrupt your system.
+Second, isolate your ruby environment so that you don't accidentally corrupt your system.
 One way to do this is to set the `BUNDLE_*`, `GEM_*`, and `GEMRC` environment variables as below; this keeps all gem installation local to the current working directory.

 ```bash
 # isolate the ruby environment by setting the following environment variables for bundle and gem installations